sequenceiq/docker-ambari/kubernetes/Readme.md

 * provide something similar to docker functions in ambari-functions for kubernetes
 * find a solution for exposing the different web interfaces exposed by services in the cluster.
+* This is a poc that shows that it is possible to run ambari on kubernetes.
+Still the question is if it makes sense.
+To have an on demand hadoop infrastructure it is probably ok.
+To run this as a long living cluster it would be probably necessary to dedicated nodes in the cluster for the different services.
+For example containers that only do map reduce and kind of "know" there purpose.
+These could maby use the ambari rest api to register them selves into the cluster, and also deregister if they are stopped.
+This way you could use kubernetes autoscaling groups for these containers and it would be easyser to use kubernetes services to discover hadoop services.
+But I don't know if the rest api / ambari shell is powerful enoug to do this.